How to Travel In Europe!

 Cell Phone

-With voice calls, you can talk to your friends and family for free*, even if they’re in another country.
-And with free* video calls, you can have face-to-face conversations for when voice or text just isn’t enough.
-WhatsApp voice and video calls use your phone’s Internet connection, instead of your cell plan’s voice minutes, so you don’t have to worry about expensive calling charges.
+For making free calls, we recommend using the WhatsApp app.
+With voice calls, you can talk to your friends and family for free, even if they are in another country.
+And with free video calls, you can have face-to-face conversations when voice or text is not enough.

 Places with entrance fees